-14.2 The Vauquois triangle that describes the hierarchy of ma- 940 149 chine translation approaches.
-240 14.3 The architecture of a single decoder cell in a sequence-to- sequence architecture with attention.
-The encoder for this architecture is a bidirectional RNN that uses input word embedding \mathbf{x}i for the source word at position i and produces a hidden state \mathbf{h}i .
+14.2 The Vauquois triangle that describes the hierarchy of ma- 940 14.3 chine translation approaches.
+The architecture of a single decoder cell in a sequence-to- sequence architecture with attention.
+The encoder for this architecture is a bidirectional RNN that uses input word embedding $\mathbf{x}i$ for the source word at position i and produces a hidden state $\mathbf{h}i$ .
 The decoder is a left-to-right RNN.
-To avoid confusion between the source and target languages we use \mathbf{y}t to indicate the input representation of the target word decoded at position t , and \mathbf{s}t to indicate the hidden state produced by the decoder cell at position t . \mathbf{c}t indicates the custom encoding vector of the source text for position t in the decoder.
+To avoid confusion between the source and target languages we use $\mathbf{y}t$ to indicate the input representation of the target word decoded at position t , and $\mathbf{s}t$ to indicate the hidden state produced by the decoder cell at position t . $\mathbf{c}t$ indicates the custom encoding vector of the source text for position t 240 in the decoder.
 245 14.4 Example of attention weights from (Bahdanau et al., 2015).
-The x-axis corresponds to words in the source language (En- glish); the y-axis contains the decoder words from the target language (French).
-Each cell visualizes an attention weight α between the corresponding words, where black indicates 0 and white indicates 1.
+The x-axis corresponds to words in the source language (English); the y-axis contains the decoder words from the target language (French).
+Each cell visualizes an attention weight $\alpha$ between the corresponding words, where black indicates 0 and white indicates 1.
 247 14.5 Architecture of an individual transformer decoder layer.
-The decoder layer follows closely the architecture of the encoder layer (see Figure 12.3), but it includes two new components (shown in grey in the figure): a component that implements an attention mechanism between the encoded and the de- coded texts, and an additional add-and-normalize layer that normalizes the outputs of the encoder-decoder attention component.
+The decoder layer follows closely the architecture of the encoder layer (see Figure 12.3), but it includes two new components (shown in grey in the figure): a component that implements an attention mechanism between the encoded and the decoded texts, and an additional add-and-normalize layer that normalizes the outputs of the encoder-decoder attention component.
 248 16.1 Deep averaging network (DAN) for text classification.
 272 16.2 An acceptor biRNN for text classification.
 273 16.3 Transformer network for text classification.
-273 16.4 A bidirectional transducer RNN for sequence modeling.
-276 16.5 Transformer network for sequence modeling.
-276 16.6 A sample sentence parsed with universal dependencies.
-281 16.7 Dependency parsing as sequence modeling.
-The classifier that predicts the relative position of the head token is shown in red; the classifier that predicts dependency labels is shown in cyan.
-283 16.8 An example of a maximum spanning tree (in red) for a hy- pothetical graph containing two head predictions for each sentence word.
-Each edge shows a (hypothetical) predic- tion score; these scores are included to emphasize that the maximum spanning tree has the highest overall score of all possible spanning trees.
-287 possible spanning mees.
-201
+273 10.4 A bidirectional transducer RNN for sequence modeling.
+270 10.5 Transformer network for sequence modeling.
+270 10.0 A sample sentence parsed with universal dependencies.
+281 10.7 that predicts the relative position of the head token is shown in red; the classifier that predicts dependency labels is shown in cyan.
+283 16.8 An example of a maximum spanning tree (in red) for a hypothetical graph containing two head predictions for each sentence word.
+Each edge shows a (hypothetical) prediction score; these scores are included to emphasize that the maximum spanning tree has the highest overall score of all possible spanning trees.
+287